forestbiotech-lab/miRPursuit/docs/source/install.rst

 Installation
 ============

 This pipeline is intended to be run in a linux environment.
-Installation is quite simple and can be accomplished by grabbing a copy of the project from `github <https://github.com/forestbiotech-lab/miRPursuit>`_ and then running the installation script.
+Installation can be accomplished by grabbing a copy of the project from `github <https://github.com/forestbiotech-lab/miRPursuit>`_ and then running the installation script.
 Below are a few lines to help guide you through the installation process.

-* The pipeline is optimized to run in the command line so the following steps will focus on that approach.
+* The pipeline is optimized to run in the command line as detailed below.
 * To open a terminal on a debian based system press: **CTRL + ALT + T**
-* To install on a remote machine connect via ssh to it and navigate to the desired path of installation.
+* To install on a remote machine, make a connection via ssh and navigate to the desired path of installation.

 Download program